javascript-tutorial/en.javascript.info/1-js/02-first-steps/06-type-conversions/article.md

 alert(typeof num); // number
 ```

-Explicit conversion is usually required when we read a value from a string-based source like a text form, but we expect a number to be entered.
+Explicit conversion is usually required when we read a value from a string-based source like a text form but expect a number to be entered.

-If the string is not a valid number, the result of such conversion is `NaN`, for instance:
+If the string is not a valid number, the result of such a conversion is `NaN`.
+For instance:

 ```js run
 let age = Number("an arbitrary string instead of a number");